yoavz/EDAN20-lab3/README.md

                VP: precision:  89.04%; recall:  92.08%; FB1:  90.53  4817
 ```

-Using an only slightly more complex model, an excellent F1 score of 87.18 was achieved.
-These results are better than could likely ever be achieved using the manual grammar rules method of last week.
-Furthermore, they could be improved with only a little bit more work.
+Using an only slightly more complex model, a highly improved F1 score of **87.18** was achieved.
+These results are better than one could ever likely be achieve using the manual grammar rules method of last week.
+Furthermore, the score could be improved with only a little bit more work.
 The feature vector can be expanded to include more parts of speech, previous chunk tags, and even the word strings themselves.